portxchange/developer-documentation/authorization.md

 requests.get('https://exchange.port-xchange.com/test/v1/api/events?from=2021-10-12T13%3A00%3A00Z&to=2021-10-12T17%3A00%3A00Z', headers = headers)
 ```

-For more examples, check the [Getting started: Receiving data](/receiving-data/index.md) or [Getting started: Sending Data](/sending-data/index.md) guides or Python scripts in `resources`.
+For more examples, check the [Getting started: Receiving data](/receiving-data/index.md) or [Getting started: Sending Data](/sending-data/index.md) guides or Python and Shell scripts in [resources](/resources).

-// TODO: provide scripts